rayonlabs/chutes-miner/README.md

 *More information on using the ansible scripts in subsequent sections.*

-#### 🔒 Wireguard

-Wireguard is a fast, secure VPN service that is created by ansible provisioning, which allows your nodes to communicate when they are not all on the same internal network.

-It is often the case that you'll want CPU instances on one provider (AWS, Google, etc.), and GPU instances on another (Latitude, Massed Compute, etc.), and you may have several providers for each due to inventory.

-By installing Wireguard, your kubernetes cluster can span any number of providers without issue.

-*__this is installed and configured automatically by ansible scripts__*

 #### ☸️ Kubernetes

-The entirety of the chutes miner must run within a [kubernetes](https://kubernetes.io/)  While not strictly necessary, we recommend using microk8s (which is all handled automatically from the ansible scripts).
+The entirety of the chutes miner must run within a [kubernetes](https://kubernetes.io/).
+While not strictly necessary, we recommend using k3s (which is all handled automatically from the ansible scripts).
-If you choose to not use microk8s, you must also modify or not use the provided ansible scripts.
+If you choose to not use k3s, you must also modify or not use the provided ansible scripts.

 *__this is installed and configured automatically by ansible scripts__*